Jane Hess Collins

 Joanne Clark recently retired from a 33 year career in international relations, designing study programs for mid-level professionals invited to this country by the U.S. Department of State.
 An important recent topic of the International Visitor Leadership Program (IVLP) has been the impact of the arts on marginalized communities, whether the incarcerated, disadvantaged youth, and victims of abuse and trauma.
 During her tenure at Meridian International Center, Ms. Clark was responsible for the design and implementation for a number of these projects.
 She is excited to join the Heard team as a research volunteer with the goal of uncovering information and statistical data relevant to the organization’s community outreach and engagement initiatives.

 Ms. Clark grew up in Connecticut, earned a B.A. in French from Manhattanville College in Westchester County, New York, and a Masters in International Transactions from George Mason University in Virginia.
-She is the owner of a small crafts business, latebloomerstm, specializing in original jewelry and photographic products.
+She is the owner of Late Bloomers Designs, specializing in original jewelry and photographic products.

 Director of Development